phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ### Update Checker
-This module checks to see if the Phoronix Test Suite -- and its tests and suites -- are up to date.
+This module checks to see if the Phoronix Test Suite -- and its tests and suites -- are up to date plus also handles message of the day information.

 ### Utilize Wine On Linux Benchmarking